-After installing Syspeace, the tech guys started getting notifications that their Exchange Server was trying to login to another server and it was rejected.
-There was no reason for this server to do so whatsoever and it had not been noticed earlier so it’s hard to say when it actually started.
+After installing Syspeace, the tech guys started getting notifications that their Exchange Server was trying to log in to another server and it was rejected.
+There was no reason for this server to do so whatsoever and it had not been noticed earlier, so it’s hard to say when it actually started.

-After disabling the whitelist for the LAN at the customer site they started getting mail notifications that every workstation on their LAN was actually trying to login to various servers using various usernames and password, hence a brute force attack/dictionary attack from the inside.
+After disabling the whitelist for the LAN at the customer site they started getting mail notifications that every workstation on their LAN was actually trying to login to various servers using various usernames and passwords, hence a brute force attack/dictionary attack from the inside.

-You can even create extensive reports on all activity originating from that user or computer using the Access Reports section in Syspeace to get a more clear view on how long it’s been trying and so on.
+You can even create extensive reports on all activity originating from that user or computer using the Access Reports section in Syspeace to get a more clear view of how long it’s been trying and so on.

-Since Syspeace automatically protects failed logins using Winlogon authentication, your Windows servers are also protected from computers/users trying to use the “net use” or “map network drive” with invalid logon credentials trying to acces shares they’re not supposed to.
+Since Syspeace automatically protects failed logins using Winlogon authentication, your Windows servers are also protected from computers/users trying to use the “net use” or “map network drive” with invalid logon credentials trying to access shares they’re not supposed to.

-Have your own servers run the fully functional Syspeace free trial and see if you get any unexpected login failures from the internal network and from Internet.
+Have your own servers run the fully functional Syspeace free trial and see if you get any unexpected login failures from the internal network and from the Internet.

 You might be surprised.